-How to control Windows 10 automatic updates
+How to take control of automatic updates on Windows 10

 Updating Windows 10 regularly is important.
 Regular updates, issued on Patch Tuesday contain bug fixes and security updates.
 That’s why Windows updates itself automatically, and you can’t turn those automatic updates off.
 That doesn’t mean you can’t control Windows 10 automatic updates, however.

 If you don’t have enough space to install Windows 10 updates